wylzabc/packer-plugin-baiducloud2/docs/README.md

 binary file can be found in the work directory.
 To install the compiled plugin, please follow the official Packer documentation on [installing a plugin](https://www.packer.io/docs/extending/plugins/#installing-plugins).

+## Plugin Contents

+The Baiducloud plugin is intended as a starting point for creating Packer plugins, containing:

+### Builders

+- [builder](/docs/builders/bcc.mdx) - The baiducloud builder is used to create endless Packer plugins using a consistent plugin structure.